Heckie75/kodi-addon-timers/README.md

 <img src="script.timers/resources/assets/screenshot_09.png?raw=true">

 ## Changelog
+v3.6.0 (2023-04-16)
+- Smart shuffle mode for slideshows (try randomly to find folder that fits into timeframe)
+- Fixed resuming slideshow at right position
+- Fixed resuming of enclosing timers especially combination of concurrent media types like video, audio or slideshow
+- Improved notifications and competitive behavior (introduced extra low priority)

 v3.5.0 (2023-02-07)
 - New feature: priority of timers and competitive behavior
 - New feature: System action to put playing device on standby via a CEC peripheral